 The government is currently spending large amounts of money to improve infrastructure including major ring roads around Nairobi.
-Nairobi has a commuter rail service system which was introduced to ease traffic congestion.
+Nairobi has a commuter rail service system which was introduced to ease traffic congestion but this is not yet fully functional.

-There are a number of huge transport infrastructure projects under way including a new standard gauge railway already being constructed from the coastal city of Mombasa to Nairobi and is expected to considerably reduce the time and cost expended for both cargo and passenger transport.
+There are a number of huge transport infrastructure projects under way including a standard gauge railway whose phase I (from Mombasa to Nairobi) is already complete and operational while construction of phase II (from Nairobi to Naivasha) is underway and expected to be completed by June 2019.
+This railway system is expected to considerably reduce the time and cost expended for both cargo and passenger transport.
 This is the biggest infrastructure project in Kenya since independence and eventually the new railway is envisaged to connect Kenya, Uganda, Rwanda and South Sudan.